How to Fix Error “Outlook Path Specified Is Not Valid”

 - After that click Repair to initiate the repair process

 Now after scanpst.exe has successfully repaired the PST file, relaunch the Outlook application to see if the ‘Outlook path specified is not valid’ error is fixed.
 But, sometimes, ScanPST fails to repair severely corrupted or large-sized PST files.
-In such a situation, you can use an advanced PST Recovery Tool to repair the PST file.
+In such a situation, you can use an advanced DRS Outlook Recovery Tool to repair the PST file.

 Why DRS Outlook PST File Repair?